🔶General Condition Judgment

 Parameter Description |

-Displays different parameter names depending on the input data type, used to select which attribute of the input data to compare with the "Judgment threshold". |
+Depending on the input data type, different parameter names are displayed, used to select which property of the input data should be compared with the "judgment threshold". |

-The optional attributes depend on the data type.
+Available properties depend on the data type.

 |